Common Signs of a Bed Bugs Infestations

-When you purchase our bed bug control plan, we will dispatch a trained technician to your home.
+When you purchase our bed bug control plan, we will dispatch a trained technician to your home to provide inspection and further effective treatment methods for bed bug extermination.
 The technician will search for signs of a bed bug infestation.
 For instance, if you have bed bugs, you may notice pale yellow shells left around your bed or mattress.
 These shells were shed from the bugs.
 Bed bug excrement looks like small, black dots, and it is generally left around your bed frame, sheets or mattress.
 When bed bugs are crushed, they leave behind reddish brown stains.
 These stains are generally most visible on your bed or sheets.
 A room infested with bed bugs will often have a musty, sweet smell.

 You might have also noticed bed bugs moving around your bed or bedroom.
 These pests are reddish brown in color.
 They are visible with the naked eye, but they are tiny, about the size of an apple seed.
 Bed bugs also have flat bodies that enable them to squeeze into tiny cracks, even cracks as small as the head of a screw.